Skip to main content

 2. FYI

-What it means: Informational messages you may want to read but don't need to reply to.
+What it means: Informational emails you should be aware of, but don't need to reply to.

 Examples: